ffhibnese/ffhibnese.github.io/index.md

     <td width="100%">
       <h2>Biography</h2>

-       <p>I am a first-year master student in the ITML lab in the SIGS, Tsinghua University, supervised by Prof.Shu-Tao Xia.
+       <p>I am a first-year master's student in the ITML lab in the SIGS, Tsinghua University, supervised by Prof.Shu-Tao Xia.
 I received my B.S. degree in Computer Science and Technology from Harbin Institute of Technology, Shenzhen in 2023.
        My research interest includes Trustworthy AI, GAN, and Gradient compression. <br>And I enjoy <b>playing basketball and doing some workouts</b> in my spare time!</p>
     </td>
   </tr>